azagrebin/flink/docs/dev/stream/state/state.md

 - If heap state backend is used with synchronous snapshotting, the global iterator keeps a copy of all keys while iterating because of its specific implementation which does not support concurrent modifications.
 Enabling of this feature will increase memory consumption then.
 Asynchronous snapshotting does not have this problem.
+- For existing jobs, this cleanup strategy can be activated or disactivated anytime in `StateTtlConfig`, e.g. after restart from savepoint.

 ##### Cleanup during RocksDB compaction